DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   has different feature set, meaning functions like ``rte_vhost_feature_disable`` need be changed.
 Last, file rte_virtio_net.h will be renamed to rte_vhost.h.

-* kni: Remove :ref:`kni_vhost_backend-label` feature (KNI_VHOST) in 17.05 release.
-  :doc:`Vhost Library </prog_guide/vhost_lib>` is currently preferred method for guest - host communication.
-Just for clarification, this is not to remove KNI or VHOST feature, but KNI_VHOST which is a KNI feature enabled via a compile time option, and disabled by default.

 * ABI changes are planned for 17.05 in the ``rte_cryptodev_ops`` structure.
   A pointer to a rte_cryptodev_config structure will be added to the function prototype ``cryptodev_configure_t``, as a new parameter.